brneto/todos-app/README.md

 ## Documentation

 ### Introduction
-Despite the fact that this is a small app, this is just to demostrate the use of some interesting technologies on developing a frontend software.
-To comprehend the code and the design choices applied in this small app fully, by only digging in the source code can turn into a pretty tough job if you don't know the concepts behind it.

-On the following topics I'll try to explain all the theory bases that have been used to implement this demo app.
+Despite the fact that this is a small app, to comprehend the code and the design choices applied here fully by only digging in the source code, can turn into a pretty tough job if you don't know the concepts behind it.
+Therefore, On the following topics I will try to explain all the theory bases that have been used to implement this demo app.

 ### Reducer + Flux = Redux
 For many years, the [MVC (Model-View-Controller)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern has been the _de facto_ standart regards to frontend apps design for long time, but with the advance of complex web app with countless number of user interactions and interfaces started to make the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture started to be inefficient.